-Photos, videos and questions tend to get better news feed optimization.
-There is also links and status updates, so experiment with that and see what works best.
+Furthermore, photos, videos and questions tend to get better news feed optimization.
+Additionally, there are also links and status updates, so experiment with that and see what works best.
 You will most likely see that photos will receive the best engagement rate.

 4. Use full links instead of short links to increase interaction.

 Seems like short links are great for Twitter, but you will get three times the engagement if you use full links in Facebook.

 5. The time that you post is important.

 Most noteworthy, a high traffic window is about 10am Eastern to 4 pm Eastern.
 Also try outside of business hours because people are on Facebook in the evenings.